-ASL 110 CAREERS IN AMERICAN SIGN LANGUAGE 2.0 Credits
+ASL 110 CAREERS IN AMERICAN SIGN LANGUAGE

-This course will provide students with a knowledge of various career options related to the field of sign language interpretation and deafness.
+This course will provide students with knowledge of various career options related to the field of sign language interpretation and deafness.
 Students will observe, research, and analyze various settings in ASL.
 (Prerequisites: ENG 100, RDG 100)

-AMERICAN SIGN LANGUAGE III ASL 201
+ASL 201 AMERICAN SIGN LANGUAGE III